-David Russell, Violin and Director
+David Russell, Violin

 Violinist David Russell is one of the most celebrated violin pedagogues of his generation.
 Mr. Russell served on the Violin Faculty at The Cleveland Institute of Music for 24 years, and was also Visiting Violin Faculty at Oberlin College Conservatory of Music.
-He has been on the faculty of some of the world's most prestigious violin schools, including Ivan Galamian's Meadowmount School of Music, the ENCORE School for Strings, Keshet Eilon International Violin Mastercourse (Israel), ARIA International Summer Music Academy, Green Mountain Chamber Music Festival, and Language and Music for Life courses in Llandovery, Wales, Bristol, England, Le Chambon-sur-Lignon and Valbonne, Cote d'Azure, France.
+He has been a member of the faculty of some of the world's most prestigious violin schools, including Ivan Galamian's Meadowmount School of Music, the ENCORE School for Strings, Keshet Eilon International Violin Mastercourse (Israel), ARIA International Summer Music Academy, Green Mountain Chamber Music Festival, and Language and Music for Life courses in Llandovery, Wales, Bristol, England, Le Chambon-sur-Lignon and Valbonne, Cote d'Azure, France.
 He also directs the annual Mountaintop Mastercourse for Violin in Keene, NY, a program that attracts students from around the globe.

 He has been a Distinguished Member of the Jury at international competitions such as the Sion-Valais International Violin Competition (Switzerland), and the International Violin Competition of Buenos Aires (Argentina), as well as at several important U.S. national competitions.